suhas11A/lean_game/testDriving.md

 - make clearer elim modifies hypo and intro modifies goal; however, imp_elim modifying goal changes the philosophy
 - neg being equivalent to implies false is not obviously same as thinking of negation as operator on booleans
 - make rewrite tactic not have brackets

+Assorted notes from test drive; K and W came this afternoon W had issues with the naming conventions for tactics.
+Said that and_intro, or_intro, and iff_intro were fine. elim might be more elegantly phrased as split (I think this is a great idea), and imp_elim and imp_intro are confusing because there are existing math phrases in use; fix, assume, and apply might be better to use for those tactics specifically
+K suggested having variants of or_intro that work like left and right, so that students don’t have to type out the whole disjunct if it is long and there are only 2
+K was also confused by the naming schemes for the introduction/elimination rules Various comments on UI; frankly I’ll put them off for now since I want to focus on content but we can discuss them if you guys want to
+W liked having prepositions be part of the syntax for tactics, made them feel more natural Wynn seemed to go through the whole game without internalizing much, i.e. they did not know what some basic tactics did even after doing all of ch 1.1.
+(Although I would not expect someone to be fully comfortable at that point anyways).